 19] If you were a fancy piece of jewellery what would you be?

 I am not keen on jewellery myself…except for a simple pair of earrings.
-I often break or lose anything else…or fiddle with it all night and generally annoy myself.
+I often break or lose anything else…or fiddle with it all night, and just generally annoy myself.

 20] The three bloggers you are nominating are?